-- 13. During the annual service planning process, officers, with the appropriate Portfolio Holder, set targets for each measure.
+- 12. During the annual service planning process officers, with the PFH, set targets for each measure.
 With the implementation of CorVu there is now a need to identify the level of performance, which will trigger a RED traffic light i.e. a significant difference.
 For 2009/10 it was not possible to fully include the PFHs in this particular part of the process.
-It will be important for the PFH to be included in this part of the target setting process for the 2010/11 Service Plans. - 14.
-Of the 74 measures, 20 are yearly National Indicators (NIs) measures.
-This makes reporting through the year problematical as the actual and end-of-year estimate figures are the March 2009 figures.
-However the comment box has been used by officers to provide an update.
-If this is not found to be suitable then it will be necessary to make such measures quarterly, which would facilitate a more robust means of monitoring performance.
-An alternative method would be to create new sub-measures to monitor the activity that is taking place to achieve the overall targets. - 15.
-After the first 3-months, 2 measures (3%) are shown as being Red and another 13 on Amber.
-The two measures on red, after 3-months, are: - NI181 Time taken to process Housing Benefit/Council Tax Benefit new claims and change events - NI123 16+ current smoking rate prevalence (i.e. number giving up smoking)
+It will be important for the PFH to be included in this part of the target setting process for the 2010/11 Service Plans. - 13.
+Of the measures, 20 are yearly National Indicators (NIs) measures.
+This makes reporting through the year problematical as the actual and end-of-year estimate figures are actually the March 2009 figures.
+To assist Members, the comment box has been used to provide a current update.
+Measures that can only be monitored yearly are not a good means of monitoring performance.
+Work will take place in the 2010/11 Service Planning process to identify proxy measures or surrogate indicators, which would allow more regular monitoring and management. - 14.
+If the current method of using the comment box is not found to be suitable for 2009/10 then it will be necessary to make such measures quarterly.
+In most cases data would not be available but officers would be more focussed on identifying the actions, which are being taken to achieve the end-of-year target.
+This approach might facilitate a more robust means of monitoring performance.

-- 15. However officers are looking to improve on this performance and their end-of-year estimates only show 1 on Red and a further 10 on Amber.
-The only measure on red for the year-end is: - ➤ NI123 16+ current smoking rate prevalence (i.e. number giving up smoking) - 16.
+- 15. After the first 3-months, 2 measures (3%) are shown as being Red and another 13 on Amber.
+The two measures on red are: - NI181 Time taken to process Housing Benefit/Council Tax Benefit new claims and change events - ➤ NI123 16+ current smoking rate prevalence (i.e. number giving up smoking) - 16.
+However officers are looking to improve on this performance and their end-of-year estimates only show 1 on Red and a further 10 on Amber.
+The only measure on red for the year-end is: - a.
+NI123 16+ current smoking rate prevalence (i.e. number giving up smoking) - 17.
 A short commentary will now be made on the measures, which at this early stage give rise to some concern i.e. not every Amber measure will be commented on as it is felt that the position has time to improve.
 It is important to note that it is very early in the annual process and that the 2nd quarter will provide a much clearer picture.
 The 5 Aims, as set out in the Corporate Plan 2009/10, are used as sub-headings.